tarmeens/active-deep-parsing/README.md

 Further information about dataset and vectors can be found in the report.

+## Setup

+Our code has been written in Python 3 (v3.5.4).
+You also need the following modules:

+- Anaconda 4.3
+- Tensorflow 1.4.0
+- Keras 2.1.6
+- Keras-contrib 0.0.2

 ## Repository structure

 This repository is structured as follows: